 No squad goals here Taylor

 Even though you think it would be a fun idea to go to Berghain with your entire squad, it is believed that this will reduce your chances of getting in.
 When going with a big group, it is best to split up into smaller groups of maximum 4 peopl.
 Even though some of your friends might not get in, the lucky few will have the opportunity to catch a glimpse of what Berghain is really about.
 However, your biggest chance of getting in is if you are alone and meet some friends inside.

 How to get into Berghain?
 Know the DJ Becky!

 When standing in front of the bouncer, he might ask you what DJ´s are playing (welcher DJ spielt).
 If you answer correctly, you will most likely get in.
 Get it wrong and you are out.

-Lastly I would like to mention that the process of getting in is very (sehr) subjective.
-Some people get in the first time, others have to try multiple times (mehrmals).
+Finally, I would like to mention that the process of getting in is very (sehr) subjective.
+Some people get in the first time they go, others have to try multiple times (mehrmals).
 Even a lot of regulars get turned down from time to time.
-Try to take a few breaths before standing in line (in der Schlange) or take a German course where you can learn to speak German to the bouncer with confidence (selbstbewusst).
-Remember it is just a club and there is always next time.
+Try to take a few breaths before standing in line, and remember it is just a club and there is always next time.